Maple-Hearts/Maple-Docs/docs/Rules/home.md

       - Using a tazer to pop a tire of a vehicle, Spam tackling people over and over
       - Walking up to staff and asking about tickets made in discord, while being in city.
   - ### Off-Limits Areas
     - Fort Zancudo & Aircraft carriers are off-limits, anyone caught violating this rule will be shot on sight.
-You would not have access to this place in real life, as its a highly secured area.
+You would not have access to this place in real life, as it's a highly secured area.
   - ### Character Customization
     - Players must create a realistic human character using the customization system.
     - Do not dress your character to resemble an alien or animal.
     - Nude models or portions of models are prohibited in public areas and can only be used at private vents or locations.
     - Do not make parts of your body invisible or intentionally glitched.
     - Character names add a level of immersion and must avoid being disruptive.
-Examples of command inappropriate or disruptive RP names include but are not limited to:
+Examples of command-inappropriate or disruptive RP names include but are not limited to:
       - Names that reference known people, characters, brands, places, or icons.
       - Names that reference slang terms, offensive language, or are just unoriginal.
       - Names that consist of multiple words